 If you are experiencing high turnover or lackluster performance among your new staff, this could be a red flag about your recruitment program.
 It’s possible that your company, or the job opening, is being inaccurately portrayed during the hiring process.
 Or, there may be inconsistencies in your evaluation practices.

-Ask: which commonalities among our highest performers contribute to their overall success and job satisfaction?
+Ask: which core skills among our highest performers contribute to their overall success and job satisfaction?
 Then, use your observations to create a guideline of what to look for in new candidates.

 Ready to Get Started?